|Copyright D.C. THOMSON & Co., Ltd|

 It came in a card-backed blister-pack, with plastic figures of MIKE MERCURY, PROFESSOR POPKISS, Dr. BEAKER, JIMMY (not the one from The Krankies), and MITCH The MONKEY.
-I'll show them another time, as they're tucked away somewhere at the moment.
+I'll show them on the blog another time, as they're tucked away somewhere at the moment.
 (And I want to repaint them the figures to a higher standard first.)

 It must be admitted that dear ol' Cecil's Supercar is a rather flimsy, underwhelming vehicle in the cold light of day, compared to how I remembered it from my childhood.
 Then, it seemed like a plaything of unlimited possibilities; in reality, it's a two-colour, fragile affair that looks as if it might fall apart if someone breathes too hard in its direction.

 Now, I have to admit that I've got quite a few items in my collection for which I've paid rather steep prices, but I don't buy collectables to cash in at a future date when they've increased in value.
 I purchase things merely because I want them, and I don't mind bringing an item up to my rather high standards if I consider it can stand improving.
 I'm lucky in being able to repaint things to a far higher specification than when they were originally issued.

 |A Coleman Supercar without 'improvement'|